 It is a good idea to write all your units along with your values with these types of problems.
 This can catch simple math errors when you expect a length for your answer and you happen to have length squared or 1/length.
 It can save you time in the long run.

-If you need further help, check out the Period of a Simple Pendulum example problem.
+If you need further help, check out the Period of a Simple Pendulum example problem and Calculating the Acceleration Due to Gravity Using a Pendulum example.